How Much Does CBD Oil Cost?

 What does this have to do with CBD oil?
 Oil extracted from plants grown in toxic soil could contain these toxins and pollutants in condensed amounts.
 This doesn’t exactly make for the safest CBD oil.
 And because the CBD market is so unregulated, manufacturers aren’t required to inform consumers where the hemp to make their products was grown or if it contains any contaminants.

 Quality, state-of-the-art, sustainable hemp farming is key for high-quality CBD products.
-At Joy Organics, for example, every product we create goes through a process that begins with hemp grown in nutrient-rich soil using 100% organic growing practices.
+At Joy Organics, for example, every product we create goes through a process that begins with hemp grown in nutrient-rich soil using all natural growing practices without pesticides or harsh chemicals.
 Not only does this enhance the quality of our product, but it also ensures that our products are safe and regulated in an otherwise unregulated market.

 Extracting CBD from hemp is a complicated process, and extraction isn’t exactly cheap.
 The real cost of extracting CBD from hemp might blow your mind.
 Nick Tennant, founding partner of Precision Extraction Solutions, a company that offers extraction services, planning and equipment, says, “The vast majority of lab startups that we consult fall into the $400,000-$800,000 budget range.”